shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-721-20-pos-bridge-sdk.md

 **Geth not running**

-If you have not run Geth, you will get an error like this
+If your local Geth node is not running, you will get an error like this:

 ```text
 Error: PollingBlockTracker - encountered an error while attempting to update latest block: